Purdue University School of Aeronautics and Astronautics: History

+Facilities

+Purdue is home to the largest aerospace propulsion laboratory in the world.
+Maurice J. Zucrow Laboratories spreads across 24 acres and includes research facilities in combustion, turbines and compressors, energetic materials, hypersonics, aerodynamics, and fluid mechanics.

+It is also home to the largest indoor motion capture space in the world, the Purdue UAS Research and Test Facility.
+PURT has 600,000 cubic feet of open space, which is large enough that fixed-wing drone aircraft can safely fly inside.
+Motion capture cameras and systems, which are common in special effects in filmmaking, is used in drone research to verify unmanned systems navigation algorithms.
+The positioning data calculated by the drone can be compared to the drone's actual position as determined by the motion capture system.
+The motion capture system at PURT provides accuracy to within one millimeter.

+In 2023, the PU Applied Research Institute opened its 65000 sqft Hypersonics and Applied Research Facility that has a Mach 8 quiet wind tunnel, designed to closely simulate hypersonic flight, and a hypersonic pulse shock tunnel that uses shock waves of high-temperature air to simulate various flight scenarios (donated by Northrop Grumman from its hypersonics facility in Ronkonkoma, New York.)

 Notable alumni

 Many of its graduates have gone on to become astronauts or other prominent members of the aerospace and defense industry.
 Purdue University has graduated 24 astronauts, more than any other public institution, and 15 of those hold degrees from the aerospace department.
 The only non-military institution to graduate more astronauts is the Massachusetts Institute of Technology.
 One-third of all of NASA's crewed space flights have had at least one Purdue graduate aboard, and two of the six American astronauts to fly on the Russian space station Mir held Purdue degrees.